RigasAlex/handshake-barbershop/index.md

           price: 5
     more:
       title: Looking for a Haircut?
-      desc: Our shop works with appointments & walk-ins!
+      desc: Our shop accommodates both scheduled appointments and walk-in customers.

 appointment:
-  title:  Change Your Style
+  title:  Find your style, own it confidently.
   desc: Sit down, relax, and let us take care of you.
   img: assets/img/handshake_05.webp
 ---